21st C Disciples With a 1st C Faith

 The LORD’s Torah is perfect, restoring the soul.
 The LORD’s testimony is sure, making wise the simple.
 The LORD’s precepts are right, rejoicing the heart.
 The LORD’s commandment is pure, enlightening the eyes.
 The fear of the LORD is clean, enduring forever.
 The LORD’s ordinances are true, and righteous altogether. vs. 7-9

-Where other organizations point to the message of God in His physical order, Answers in Exodus points to the message of God in His moral order and finds overwhelming evidence that points to our Creator and to our responsibility before Him.
+Where other organizations point to the message of God in His physical order, Answers in Exodus points to the message of God in His immaterial ethical and moral order and finds overwhelming evidence that points to our Creator and to our responsibility before Him.
 We find the moral order of this universe to be a powerful witness to the One that created it.

 One difference between the physical order and moral order is that violations of the physical order come much quicker and are easier to see.
-The moral order seems to take more time, but the violations of that order do eventually come as it declares in Number 32:23 “be sure your sin will find you out.”
+The unseen immaterial moral order seems to take more time, but the violations of that order do eventually come as it declares in Number 32:23 “be sure your sin will find you out.”

-Answers in Exodus, the foundation for Bound2TRUTH, has a goal to return the disciples of Yeshua aka Jesus, to the Torah – the teaching about how to truly be alive and show that life, the life that he followed.
-One point of influence, is through that teaching to bring about the end of the practice of child sacrifice in our nation, as one influence, wherever we are able.
-The second point of applying the moral order as created by God, is to bring about the end of the transgender sacrifice of our children.
-And to do that we must understand how a Torah-centered worldview will affect our practices in life.
+One point of collision with our culture through that Torah is TRUTH worldview, is to bring about the end of child sacrifice, a.k.a abortion, in our nation wherever we are able.
+The second point of applying that moral order as created by God, is to bring about the end of the transgender sacrifice of our children.
+And to do that we must understand how a Torah-centered worldview will affect our practices in life and affect how we interact with and battle the amoral culture that loves destruction and loves death.

 What’s NEW